-Please read all the notes below for information on maintaining your Berkey®, calculating your filters lifespan, and the Red Food Dye test.
+Please read all the notes below for information on maintaining your Berkey® Maintenance and Filter Cleaning.
+How to calculate the lifespan of your filter and the Red Food Dye Test.

 1. Remove the elements and scrub the outer surface all over and vigorously with a stiff kitchen brush or green Scotch-Brite pad under cold running water.